 act in ways informed by reason as well as by intuition,

-think about implications as well as objects,
+think about social and abstract implications as well as immediate reactions to objects,

 act in ways that are socially mediated rather than driven by immediate responses.

 School classrooms are very important places for adolescents, because teacher behaviour dominates while the majority of those present are adolescents whose behaviour and interactions are constrained by adult goals and expectations – even if this behaviour is oppositional.
 Teaching which imposes formal methods and classical definitions as starting points for new mathematical ideas, and then pathologises students who cannot perform procedures as ‘lacking ability or concentration’, fails to do justice to the capacity of learners to apply naïve ideas in imaginative ways.
 In our school, mathematics results matched those of creative arts because we saw this capacity as a proficiency.
 That same capacity is also manifested in well-known misconceptions which often arise due to application of inappropriate generalities to new situations.
 Teaching that ignores or negates the way a student thinks, imposes mental behaviour which feels unnatural and uncomfortable, undermines students’ thoughtful efforts to make sense.
 Students seen as deficient are often forced to revisit the mathematical sites of their earlier failure by, for example, adding fractions during years 6, 7, 8 and 9, without being given new intellectual tools to use.
 At best this is marginally productive and at worst emotionally damaging because students can become trapped into repeated failure with no way out except to adopt negative behaviour or to accept such treatment compliantly while hating both mathematics and mathematics lessons.
 Emler points out that, while failure in school tasks is not necessarily a major source of low self-esteem, it is such if students have emotional investment in being successful (2001).
 They have to ‘not care’ to avoid being upset.